greenteausa/DATA-690-WANG/Individual_Project/Project Proposal.md

 ### 5. What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units do you expect to analyze?
-I will use the patients' medical lab result for analysis.
+I will use the patients' medical lab result for analysis. patient is the unit.
+The dataset includes about 40,000 patients.
+For each patient, there are several different time points when the vital signs and other measurements were taken to monitor the patients' physiological status.

 ### 6. What variables/measures do you plan to use in your analysis?
 ICULOS(ICU length-of-stay(hours since ICU admit), HospAdmTime, Age, Gender, SepsisLable.
 BUN(Blood urea nitrogen), Cretinine,WBC,Hgb(Hemoglobin), Bilirubin_total, glucose and platelets have some diffrence between the people with and withou sepsis.

 ### 7. What kinds of techniques do you you plan to use (for example, summary statistics, scatter plot, bar chart, chi-squared test)?
-I plan to mainly use Pandas, OS, Numpy, Matplotlib, Seaborn, and I plan to use someothers if needed.
+I plan to mainly use Pandas, OS, Numpy, Matplotlib, Seaborn, and Statsmodels to conduct summary statistics.
+The results will be visualized by scatter plot, bar chart.

-I will review your proposal and provide feedback before you start the actual work.
+### I will review your proposal and provide feedback before you start the actual work.